×

 What do people find most challenging about the culture in Osaka?

 "Expats in Osaka often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and the Japanese language can be difficult to learn.
 The complex social etiquette, which includes specific rules for politeness, gift-giving, and behavior in public places, can also be difficult for foreigners to navigate.
 Additionally, the work culture in Japan is often very demanding, with long hours and high expectations for dedication and commitment, which can be a significant adjustment for expats.
 The concept of "saving face" or avoiding embarrassment at all costs is also deeply ingrained in Japanese culture, which can sometimes lead to misunderstandings or miscommunications.
-Lastly, the lack of diversity and the homogeneity of the society can make some expats feel isolated or out of place," explained one expat living in Osaka, Japan.
+Lastly, the lack of diversity and the homogeneity of the society can make some expats feel isolated or out of place," explained one person living in Osaka, Japan.

 What residency documents or visas did I need if I will be in Osaka for a while?

 "If you are planning to stay in Osaka for an extended period, you will need a valid passport and a visa.
 The type of visa you need depends on the purpose of your stay.
 For example, if you are going to work, you will need a working visa.
 If you are going to study, you will need a student visa.
 In addition to these, you may also need a Certificate of Eligibility, which is issued by the Ministry of Justice in Japan.
 This document certifies that your activity in Japan is legal and appropriate.
 Once you arrive in Japan, if you are staying for more than 90 days, you will need to apply for a Residence Card.
 This card will serve as your ID in Japan and must be carried with you at all times.
-Please note that visa requirements can change, so it's always a good idea to check with the nearest Japanese embassy or consulate before your trip," remarked one member in Osaka.
+Please note that visa requirements can change, so it's always a good idea to check with the nearest Japanese embassy or consulate before your trip," said one expat in Osaka.

 What cultural blunders should I try to avoid making in Osaka?